Controlling Logic Flow Inside Loops

 1 2 4 5

-As shown above, utilizing the break and continue keywords allows you to control the logic flow within loops based on specific conditions.
+As shown above, utilizing the break and continue keywords allows you to control the logic flow within loops based on the specific conditions.

 What is the function of the break keyword in a while loop?